tildedave/tildedave.com/_posts/2012-12-31-integrating-closure-tools-with-third-party-code.md

 provide type checking at the boundaries between our code and the library.

+Note that while Spine depends on JQuery internally, we do not need an externs file for JQuery because we do not call it within our application (what the compiler sees).

-This matches a common technical in program analysis -- if you have a portion of your code that the compiler grants special properties (in this case, type-checking of JavaScript), but your code deals with external libraries, you specify the how the boundaries of these
+This matches a common technique in program analysis -- if you have a portion of your code that the compiler grants special properties (in this case, type-checking of JavaScript), but your code deals with external libraries, you specify the how the boundaries of these